This guide can help you solve common issues with Cloud NAT.

 Question: Can I decrease the minimum number of ports per VM after creating the Cloud NAT gateway?

 Answer: Yes — however, decreasing the minimum number of ports could result in the port reservation procedure reserving a smaller number of ports per VM.
-When this happens, existing TCP connections are reset and must be re-established.
+When this happens, existing TCP connections might be reset and, if so, must be re-established.

 Cloud NAT and other Google services